Micro-cosm/micro-client-library/README.scratch.md

 ----
-<h2 style="color: steelblue;"> Publish an Angular component and Custom Elements from a unified Angular CLI project</h2>
+<h3 style="color: steelblue;"> Publish an Angular component along with Custom Elements from an Angular CLI mono-repository </h3>

 #####  Create the project
   Initialize a new Angular application (include routing or any stylesheet)